Sufiyan12421/Ansible_Projects/Portfolio/README.md

 1️⃣ Install Ansible

-Run the following commands on your control node (local or EC2 instance): sudo apt update sudo apt install ansible -y
+Run the following commands on your control node (local or EC2 instance):
+--sudo apt update
+--sudo apt install ansible -y

 To verify installation: